Seicento: Fashion

 In the 17th century, Italy saw a decline in importance as the fashion trendsetter of Europe, which it was in the 15th and 16th centuries.
-Despite still holding this position until the 1620s and 30s, by the 1640s, when Louis XIV gained power in France, and the popularity of dresses in Spain, the French and Spanish court tastes became more popular than the Italian ones, and Italy would only return to its original influential position in the 1950s.
+Despite still holding this position until the 1620s and 30s, by the 1640s, when Louis XIV gained power in France, and the popularity of dresses in Spain, the French and Spanish court tastes became more popular than the Italian ones.
 In the early 17th century, fashions for men and women were relatively similar to those of the 1580s and 90s.

 Women used to still wear elaborate ruffs and large, elaborate dresses (the decoration depended on the wealth and social class of the women wearing it).
 By the 1630s, ruffs began to fall out of fashion, and these were replaced by pearl necklaces.
 Hair was often done up much more elaborately than before, with curls and flowers and jewels inside.
 The wearing of a chemise, and collar heightened in Italian female fashion in the 1650s and 60s.
 By the 1670s, dresses became simpler and less large than in the early 17th century, yet hair was often done up much more elaborately than before, and women began to wear mantuas and gowns.
 By the 1680s and 90s, women tended to wear simple or averagely decorated dresses, with a mantua, elaborate hair (often a wig), long-sleeved gloves, and often carried around a fan.

 In the early 17th century, male fashion too was similar to that of the late-16th century.
 They used to wear cuffs, short-sleeved trousers and had long hair.
 Most men also grew moustaches, and used to wear boots, and by the 1630s, feathered hats became popular.
 By the late-17th century, male fashion concentrated on highly elaborate dresses and shoes, grey curled wigs, and richly decorated petticoats and overskirts.

 Science and technology

 There were several contributions to science and technology in Italy during the 17th century, which saw the development of tools, physics, astronomy and heliocentricism.
 Galileo Galilei's discovering of Saturn's rings, the Venus' phases, and several new technological inventions, such as his 1609 telescope and compass made for military reasons in 1604.
 All of this has made him renowned as one of the fathers of modern science, astronomy and technology.
-He also supported heliocentricism, a controversial issue, since it was viewed at the time that the planets and the sun rotated around the earth, not the other way round has he argued.
+He also supported heliocentricism, a controversial issue, since it was viewed at the time that the planets and the Sun rotated around the Earth, not the other way round has he argued.